meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 screws primarily support the horizontal forces produced by the rotation.
 The whole assemply is quite sturdy.

 ![part 4](_figures/implement-2-degrees-rotating-mount-14-part-4.png)

+The full assemply including the Plastic Arcs is shown below

 ![assembled](_figures/implement-2-degrees-rotating-mount-15-assempled.jpg)

 The source code design plans implementing the side walls, are persisted in the following path.